gauravshegokar/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-The datataset used is _Human Activity Recognition Using Smartphones Data Set_ [link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The datataset used is _Human Activity Recognition Using Smartphones Data Set._
+[link](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Files in the repo
 * run_analysis.R

-   R script which downloads dataset,merge datasets, extracts mean and standard deviation values, computes averages and makes tidy dataset in veriable-value format
+   1. R script which downloads dataset.
+   2. Merges the training and the test sets to create one data set.
+   3. Extracts only the measurements on the mean and standard deviation for each measurement.
+   4. Uses descriptive activity names to name the activities in the data set
+   5. Appropriately labels the data set with descriptive variable names.
+   6. creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+   7. Makes tidy dataset using *gather()* in veriable-value format.
+It makes data in **long form** instead of wide form

 * tidyDataSet.csv

    Required Tidy Data Set